 Thankfully, there are steps you can take to help minimize your risk and protect yourself and your customers from digital attacks.

-Below are some online best practices for keeping your store safe from hackers.
+Below are some best practices for online businesses who want to be proactive about ecommerce fraud prevention — aka keeping your ecommerce store safe from hackers.

 Two Types of Online Store Fraud

 Before we talk about what you can do to minimize your risk and protect your ecommerce store from fraud, it’s helpful to understand common tactics that scammers use.